StefanSchroeder/Gxsm3-book/docs/07_Gxsm-3.0-Visual.md

 # Visualization {#ch:visual}

-As a multi purpose 2D/3D data visualization, acquisition and manipulation system  provides a set of powerful graphical presentation modes.
+As a multi purpose 2D/3D data visualization, acquisition and manipulation system GXSM provides a set of powerful graphical presentation modes.
 Available are 2D grey/false color, profile and 3D representations.
-The internal objective structure of  allows to switch in between all available "View-Modes" on the fly and at all times, even while scanning.
+The internal objective structure of GXSM allows to switch in between all available "View-Modes" on the fly and at all times, even while scanning.
 In addition, on the fly data to color space mappings are provided for viewing data.

 ## Data display modes {#Gxsm-VModes}

 Due to a possibly huge Z-value range and often small local signal variation special data transformations (e.g. for mapping to color space) are needed to visualize these features.
+Therefore from *Quick*, *Direct*, *PlaneSub*, *Logarith*., *Horizontal*
-Therefore from , , , , and view modes can be selected via  main window in "View" or via the pop-up window of the data window itself.
+*Diff* and *Periodic* view modes can be selected via GXSM main window in "View" or via the pop-up window of the data window itself.
 The raw data which are saved for example in the nc-files are not affected by a change of the data diplay mode.

+*Quick*

 :   for each line a line regression is estimated from a subset of points
     (for speed) and data is slope and offset corrected for visualization.

+*Direct*

 :   data is displayed 'as is'.
 Only a linear transformation for shifting
     and scaling data into view range is performed using the view range "VRange Z" and view offset "VOffset Z" controls located context menue of the scan window.

+*Direct* HiLit

 :   Same as Direct but marks the lowest and highest values.

+*Plane*

 :   data is displayed after background correction by a bi-linear/offset
     function (plane-correction) defined by three Point-Objects.
 The